vrk-kpa/auroraai-core-components/README.md

 takes no responsibility if you decide to use the code for any purpose and provides no support whatsoever related to this project.

-# AuroraAI Core Components ARCHIVED PROJECT DESCRIPTION BELOW
+# --- ARCHIVED PROJECT DESCRIPTION BELOW ---
+# AuroraAI Core Components

 ## Overview
 The National Artificial Intelligence Programme AuroraAI is based on the strategic objective of building a dynamic